 If you have systemic lupus erythematosus (S.L.E.), you are not alone.
-More than 1.5 million Americans have this serious chronic illness.
+An estimated 1.5 million Americans have this serious chronic illness.

 In lupus, the body's immune system becomes overactive and forms antibodies that target and damage different organs and tissues such as the skin, heart, kidneys, blood, brain, and joints.
 A lot of the damage from lupus is caused by the swelling and increased heat of inflammation.